doublebasil/pico_spiSD/README.md

 https://www.amazon.co.uk/Module-Conversion-Arduino-Adapter-Reader/dp/B08P5JJDZK/ref=sr_1_3?crid=DUD4KNKPFTNH&keywords=sd%2Bcard%2Breader%2Barduino%2B3v&qid=1703597266&sprefix=%2Caps%2C207&sr=8-3&th=1

 I power it using 5V, and obviously control it using pico's 3v3 gpios.
+It didn't work when VCC was connected to 3v3

 # How to get it working